Skip to content

 How does quantum physics challenge classical physics?

-Quantum physics challenges classical physics by introducing the concept of superposition and wave-particle duality, where particles can exist in multiple states simultaneously.
+Quantum physics challenges classical physics by introducing the concept of superposition and wave-particle duality.
+In this case, particles can exist in multiple states simultaneously.
 This contradicts classical physics, where objects have well-defined properties.
-Additionally, quantum mechanics relies on probabilities and uncertainties, leading to a fundamentally different understanding of the behavior of particles and energy.
+Additionally, quantum mechanics relies on probabilities and uncertainties.
+It leads to a fundamentally different understanding of the behavior of particles and energy.

 Can quantum mechanics explain consciousness?